 - Category of the accommodation, ie. whether the listing is a primary residence or not

 Municipalities can send their request for information to Airbnb Ireland UC at email@example.com.

 Some cities and neighborhoods require permission to use your secondary home as a tourist rental.
 You can get permission for change of use from your local city hall.

 Additional procedures may apply such as obtaining a "Siret number."
 You can learn more about how to obtain a Siret number.

 In October 2017, Paris City Hall established a registration rule for hosting furnished property or “meublé de tourisme” on short-term rentals for primary and secondary residences.
 Hosts in Paris generally need to get a registration number from Paris City Hall and include it in their listing before they’re permitted to accommodate guests.

 The registration requirement doesn't apply to:

-Check out our Paris registration article on Airbnb Citizen for more information about registration requirements in the city.
+Check out our Paris registration article for more information about registration requirements in the city.

 How to register your Airbnb accommodation in Paris

 Follow these 6 steps to obtain your registration number: